uladkasach/clientside-view-serverside-renderer/readme.md

 ## Manual Usage
 This module can also be used manually.
 One must consider several border cases and constraints.
 There are several tools created by this module that facilitate overcoming these border cases.

-These border cases and constraints are outlined in the following [ Client-Side Usage Considerations]() section.
+These border cases and constraints are outlined in the following [ client-side usage considerations](#client-side-usage-considerations) section.

 # Components